tarheeljessicajones/LIRI/README.md

 # LIRI
-Language Interpretation and Recognition Interface- a command line node app that takes in parameters and gives you back data
+Language Interpretation and Recognition Interface- a command line Node.js app that takes in parameters and gives you back data